 If you have an idea for a GLO project and would like to explore further, or require assistance in framing out the project, please contact us at email@example.com

-Global Campus Read with West Virginia University, USA Spring 2021: Join a common reading experience to foster dialogue, critical thinking, and participation which will encourage conversation and collaboration between students from West Virginia University and other universities around the world.
-This online course is based on the book, 'The Girl who Smiled Beads' by Clemantine Wamariya.
-Contact us for more information or to register your interest (Please register by 1 November)
+Global Campus Read with West Virginia University, USA Spring 2022: Join a common reading experience to foster dialogue, critical thinking, and participation which will encourage conversation and collaboration between students from West Virginia University and other universities around the world.
+This asynchronous online course is based on the book, 'The Line Becomes a River: Dispatches from the Border' by Francisco Cantu.
+Contact us for more information or to register your interest.
+Deadline to apply 28 November 2021.

 The Kent Global Passport (KGP) is a free online app designed to assess your Cultural Intelligence (CQ).